 When you’re ready to cook the fish, finish the rice salad by tossing the cooked rice with the remaining ingredients, except the coconut chips and spring onions.
 Season and chill until needed.

 Heat a barbecue to medium-high or the oven to 220C/fan 200C/gas 7.
 Cook the fish parcel directly over the coals for 10 minutes, then carefully lay a baking tray on top of the parcel and flip the whole thing over (be sure to wear oven gloves).

 Cook for a further 10 minutes or until the fish is cooked through.
 If using the oven, roast for 30 minutes until just cooked through, then heat the grill to high, remove the top layer of foil and grill until slightly crispy.

 Top the rice salad with the coconut chips and spring onions, and serve with the fish and lime wedges for squeezing over.

-For more similar awesome prawn braai recipes and prawn braai ideas, braai marinades click here! more recipes…
+For more of the best fish braai recipes and delicious fish braai ideas click here! more recipes…

 12 shell-on mozambican prawns

 1 tablespoon fish sauce